The Best Creme Brûlée

-The Very Best Vanilla Creme Brûlée recipe is just that….the very best.
+The Best Vanilla Crème Brûlée recipe is just that, the very best.
 And I say that because it’s creamy and light, sweet but not overly so, simple to prepare and, dare I say, fun to make.
 It’s also the most impressive dessert to serve for every occasion because it just seems so fancy….when it’s really not at all.
 Just a basic baked custard with a burnt sugar top.
 So simple….but so elegant.

 - Heavy Cream – As tempting as it may be to try and lighten things up a bit with something like milk or half and half, resist the urge.
 In order to have the creamiest, smoothest custard base possible heavy cream is the way to go.
 Heavy cream helps your custard become velvety and rich.

-- Eggs – Room temperature eggs will work best here and to be sure your measurements are accurate use large eggs for this recipe.
-You will only be using the yolks for this recipe so save the whites for your favorite egg muffins or to make a fluffy meringue.
-If it’s around the holidays….make this Royal Icing!
+- Eggs – Room temperature eggs will work best to ensure a creamy custard.
+To be sure your measurements are accurate use large eggs for this recipe.
+You will only be using the yolks for this recipe so save the egg whites for your favorite egg muffins or to make a fluffy meringue.
+If it’s around the holidays, make this Royal Icing!
 It’s amazing.

 That’s it….was I right, do you have everything you need to make it?
 If so, let’s get started!